anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 User Guide
 ===========

-We have developed a tool to find a stealthy-attack vectors that tampers sensor/actuator data.
-These attack-vectors target various vulnerable points on Smart-Grid causing un-natural behavior without getting detected by anomaly detectors.
-We use a methodology that synthesizes attack vector using a learning-based probablistic engine and a stochastic optimization-based formal engine.
+We have developed a tool to find stealthy-attack vectors that tamper the sensor and actuator data of Smart Grid.
+These attack vectors target specific components of the grid causing abnormal behavior like brown-outs, without getting discovered by the anomaly detectors prsent in the grid.
+We use a methodology that synthesizes attack vectors using a learning-based probabilistic engine and a stochastic optimization-based formal engine.

 ![alt text](images/toolSetup.png)